Mujhse Dosti Karoge!: Soundtrack

-Critical reception
+Reception

 The soundtrack for Mujhse Dosti Karoge! received mixed-to-positive reviews from music critics.
-Narendra Kusnur of Mid-Day described the music as "hummable" and praised composer Rahul Sharma's youthful orchestration and innovative use of guitars.
+Narendra Kusnur of Mid-Day described the music as "hummable" and praised composer Rahul Sharma's orchestration and "innovative use of guitars".
 However, he also noted that some tracks followed a predictable pattern commonly associated with the Yash Raj Films banner.

 Joginder Tuteja of Bollywood Hungama commended Sharma's debut effort, stating that he "does a superb job in churning out a number of melodies in one single package."
-The Hindu found the title track to be particularly hummable and highlighted the soundtrack’s fusion of Indian and Western musical elements.
-The review also noted the inclusion of a lengthy medley of classic and contemporary Hindi film songs.
+The Hindu noted the soundtrack's fusion of Indian and Western musical elements.

 Charts and sales

 According to Box Office India, the soundtrack sold approximately 1.2 million units and ranked as the eleventh highest-selling Hindi film album of 2002.

 Release

-Mujhse Dosti Karoge! was released theatrically on 9 August 2002 across 290 screens in India.
-The film generated significant pre-release anticipation, marking the directorial debut of Kunal Kohli and featuring a lead cast of Hrithik Roshan, Rani Mukerji, and Kareena Kapoor.
-Its world television premiere aired on 7 November 2002 on Zee Cinema.
+Mujhse Dosti Karoge! was released theatrically on 9 August 2002.
+It premiered on 7 November 2002 on Zee Cinema.
 The DVD version was released on 11 November 2003 as a single-disc edition.
-The film later became available for streaming on Amazon Prime Video on 8 March 2017.